 © Tom Zappala | All rights reserved | License Number 286247 | ABN 27 306 081 547

 Cutting curly and wavy hair well takes many years of experience.
 Most hairdressers simply don't stay in the industry long enough to learn how to cut hair well, let alone curly hair.
 The process of mastering a consistent and positive outcome takes a substantial investment of time and energy.
 Along the road to proficiency lies a journey filled with constant tweaking and adjusting which brings victories for both client and self.

 A hairdresser also needs to also learn an ideal way for a client to manage their hair at home in a way which supports their time and aesthetic preferences.
 To that point, a percentage of clients will largely continue to do what they have always done.
-It is a hairdressers job to discover a clients routine and ultimately design to support it.
+It is a hairdressers job to discover clients daily routine and ultimately design to support it.
 Designing with the hope or idea that a client will do what you tell them will lead to them being largely disappointed in the end.
 The cut needs to support how a client lives with their hair, and not how a hairdresser hopes they do.